 Only a few dozen people in Unionville receive water and sewer from the town.
-They would pay $12.83 per $1,000, seven cents more than this year.
+They will pay a rate of $12.77, six cents less than last year.

 The board will meet again at 6 p.m.
 Oct.
 22 to discuss the general fund and the budget for those living in the town outside the villages.
 A final public meeting will be Nov.
 7 before the budget is finalized.

 The biggest question mark this year is the towns recreation program.
 The town and village will continue jointly funding recreation until the end of 2014, but what will happen after that is unclear.
 The town plans to take sole control of the program in 2015, but this change would be subject to a petition, which could lead to a townwide referendum.